lavicx/100-days-of-code/log.md

 ### Day 2: December 30, 2017

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Worked on Python in codeacademy and ended at Python syntax.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: I enjoyed getting the concepts but I don't really understand when and why I would apply them.
+Perhaps this is why it is suggested that we work on projects as we learn.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Link(s) to work**:

 ### Day 1: December 29, 2017